What is Meditation

 Pixels Are Neither Bad Nor Good

-In this pixelated state, there is an inner-sensed experience of tathata —suchness.
-By sensing our inner body-self free from concepts—so closely and intimately that all we perceive is the flow of neutral micro-sensations—we begin to 'innerstand' that sensations and feelings are neither inherently good nor bad.
-Beyond the wall of naming and judgement, pain and pleasure lose their distinctions.
-Evaluation dissolves, leaving no space or need for thoughts to navigate this landscape.
+This state of ‘pixelation’ aligns with what Buddhist traditions call ‘tathata’—suchness, the direct experience of things as they are, unmediated by thought or concept.
+By sensing our inner body free from concepts—so intimately that all we perceive is the continuous flow of micro-sensations—we begin to 'innerstand' that sensations and feelings are neither inherently good nor bad.

 This example illustrates how easily the mind can be pulled out of a raw, sensed experience into the world of narratives and thought spirals.
-The man’s comment transformed a moment of direct sensory awe into a mental rabbit hole of unrelated stories and opinions, distancing him and others from the present reality of the sunset.
+The man’s comment transformed a moment of direct sensory awe into a mental rabbit hole of unrelated and disembodied stories and opinions, distancing him and others from the present reality of the sunset.

-Sensing the Warmth of Light
+'Ahh'-Sensing the Warmth of Light

 Pixels as 'Energy'